-Under C1, rpj estimators improved substantially over the rpgee and pgee estimators.
-Without the bounded score on the mean estimator, pgee mean estimators collapsed in any of the IN, AR or EX covariance structure, as all MRME's for rpj and rpgee are less than 1 in C1.
-By adopting the robust estimator for the mean, rpgee estimators had reasonable performances on the mean estimation.
-However, rpj estimators further improved the performance of the mean estimator (variable selector).
-Standard errors for the mean estimators can be found in supplementary Table S3.2, which reveals the influence of outliers on the mean estimation.
+On the other side, under C1, rpj estimators improve substantially over the rpgee and pgee estimators.
+Without the bounded score on the mean estimator, pgee mean estimators collapse in any of IN, AR or EX covariance structure, as all MRME's for rpj and rpgee are less than 1 in C1.
+By adopting the robust estimator for the mean, rpgee estimators has reasonable performance on the mean estimation.
+However, rpj estimators further improve the performance of the mean estimator (variable selector).
+Standard errors for the mean estimators can be found in supplementary Table S3.2, which reveals the influence of outliers on the mean estimation again.

-Table S3.3 of the supplementary material lists entropy losses and quadratic losses on covariance matrix estimation.
-When there is no contamination, rpgee and pgee had comparable performances, and better than rpj.
-However, under C1, rpgee and pgee can be seriously affected by the contamination.
+Furthermore, Table S3.3 of the supplementary material lists entropy losses and quadratic losses on covariance matrix estimation.
+When there is no contamination, rpgee and pgee have comparable performance and are better than rpj.
+However, under C1, the estimation of the covariance matrix using GEE (both robust and non-robust, i.e. rpgee and pgee) can be seriously affected by the contamination.